rwanderc/blog/content/posts/2099-01-01-spike-detection-background.markdown

 ![](/img/spikes-xx-2x-angle.png)

-Looking to the graph of `f(x)`, it's easy to find out where the curve changed its direction.
+Looking to the graph of `f(x)`, it's easy to see where the curve changed its direction.
 And this is also reflected in the graph for `f'(x)`, since that the value transits from negative to positive passing through `0`.

 It's also interesting to observe the relation between `f(x)` and `g(x)` in the limits: when `x` tends to `-∞`, `g(x)` tends to `-90`; and when `x` tends to `+∞`, `g(x)` tends to `90`, however, `g(x)` never touches `-90` or `90`.